compound-finance/open-oracle/README.md

 ## Contributing

 Note: the code in this repository is held under the MIT license.
 Any contributors must agree to release contributed code under this same license.
+Please submit an issue (or create a pull request) for any issues or contributions to the project.